DieuveilleWebH3/exercices-javascript/04/README.md

  - DataBase             localhost:3003/rdv

 **Functions**

-Add new appointments ( by picking the date, adding the title and an optional comment)
+Add new appointments ( by picking the date, adding the title and an optional comment).

-Consult the list of existing appointments (days with appointments appear different on the calendar by clicking any, the list of appointments for that day is displayed)
+Consult the list of existing appointments (days with appointments appear different on the calendar by clicking any, the list of appointments for that day is displayed).

 **Commandss**

+>> Clone repo  Open repo    then Run

-npm install
+- npm install

-npm run api
+- npm run api

-npm start
+- npm start

+**Bonuses ?**

+ - Security check : user cannot create empty appointment, title is mandatory
+  - - *used if statement to ensure that*